-I am grateful to Jon and Peter Borwein for becoming sufficiently interested in this subject to write their book Pi and the AGM only a few years after the publication of [18,19,20,42].
+Acknowledgements I am grateful to Jon and Peter Borwein for becoming sufficiently interested in this subject to write their book Pi and the AGM only a few years after the publication of [17, 18, 19, 41].
 Reading a copy of Pi and the AGM was my first introduction to the Borwein brothers, and was the start of my realisation that we shared many common interests, despite living in different hemispheres.
-Much later, after Jon and his family moved to Newcastle (NSW), I followed him, bringing our common interests closer together, and benefitting from frequent interaction with him.
+Much later, after Jon moved to Newcastle, I followed him, bringing our common interests closer together, and benefitting from frequent interaction with him.